xgfone/gconf/README.md

 }
 ```

 The package has created a global default `Config`, that's, `Conf`.
 You can use it, like the global variable `CONF` in `oslo.config`.
+Besides, the package exports some methods of `Conf` as the global functions, and you can use them.
 For example,
 ```go
 package main